johnwhargs/JohnHargreaves_T1A2/README.md

 ```

-Made a seperate html page to see the type scale and buttons work before moving on to other pages.
+Made a seperate html page to see the type scale and buttons work before moving on to creating pages.

 ![type-scale.html page](/docs/type-scale.png "type-scale.html page")

 Now with the type scale created, in css and html, I was able to implement it throughout the creation of the website.
-This approach made it visually consistant and felt like a good starting point when designing.
+This approach made it visually consistant and felt like a good starting point when marking up HTML - giving really time feedback to spacing.

 ![Screencapture of the websites homepage](/docs/screencapture-astounding-figolla-7f5c90-netlify-app-index-html-2022-11-12-23_20_16.png "Screencapture of the websites homepage")